Who could move on transfer deadline day? Gallagher to leave Chelsea?

-The 2024 winter transfer window has entered its final stages as the clock ticks down to Thursday's deadline.
-The Premier League is set to close for business at 6 p.m.
-ET / 11 p.m.
-GMT (find out when other leagues close here), but there are still some clubs around Europe who could get one or two over the line.
+The 2024 winter transfer window has entered its final hours as the clock ticks down to Thursday's deadline.
+The Premier League is set to close for business at 11 p.m.
+GMT / 6 p.m.
+ET (find out when other leagues close here), and there are still some clubs around Europe who could get one or two deals over the line.

-But you shouldn't expect much, as it has been the quietest January window ever in the Premier League, with the 20 clubs spending less than £100 million between them.
-A year ago, the total outlay was £815 million, with Chelsea's £105 million-signing of Enzo Fernández from Benfica topping the list and breaking the British transfer record at the same time.
+But you shouldn't expect much, as it's been the quietest January window ever in the Premier League, with the 20 clubs spending less than £100 million between them.
+A year ago, the total outlay was £815m, with Chelsea's £105m signing of Enzo Fernández from Benfica topping the list and breaking the British transfer record at the same time.

-The threat of breaching the Premier League's strict Profitability and Sustainability Rules (P&S) has forced clubs to restrict their spending this month, especially so in the light of Everton's 10-point deduction last November for going beyond their spending limits.
+The threat of breaching the Premier League's strict profitability and sustainability rules (P&S) has forced clubs to restrict their spending this month, especially so in the light of Everton's 10-point deduction in November for going beyond their spending limits.
+The club's appeal against that sanction is being heard from Wednesday.

-But the majority of business so far has revolved around loan deals including Jadon Sancho (Man United to Dortmund), Timo Werner (RB Leipzig to Tottenham), Kalvin Phillips (Man City to West Ham), Sergio Reguilón (Spurs to Brentford), Goncalo Guedes (Wolves to Villarreal), Ben Brereton Díaz (Villarreal to Sheffield Utd) and David Datro Fofana (Chelsea to Burnley.)
+But the majority of business has revolved around loan deals including Jadon Sancho (Manchester United to Borussia Dortmund), Timo Werner (RB Leipzig to Tottenham), Kalvin Phillips (Man City to West Ham United), Sergio Reguilón (Spurs to Brentford), Goncalo Guedes (Wolverhampton Wanderers to Villarreal), Ben Brereton Díaz (Villarreal to Sheffield United) and David Datro Fofana (Chelsea to Burnley.)

-So, with a day or so to go, here's what you need to know around Europe's top leagues and our guide to what could happen on Thursday's deadline day.
+So, with a day or so to go, here's what you need to known from around Europe's top leagues in our guide to what could happen on Thursday's deadline day.

 - Stream on ESPN+: LaLiga, Bundesliga, more (U.S.)